 Marmor Kuchen or Marble cake is such an interesting idea.
 A swirl of flavors.
-It got its name because it looks like a slab of marble, and not because you play with it on the playground.
+It got its name because it looks like a slab of marble… and or maybe like the swirled marbles you play with on the playground.
 This cake has something for everyone, which means I made it a lot when my kids were young… one liked chocolate, one liked vanilla…..
 It’s easy enough for everyday, but it even turns up at a Sunday Kaffee-klatsch!

 Everyone’s happy… the chocolate lovers AND the plain vanilla lovers.

 (One thing I did notice, American palates may find it a bit dry, and not very sweet.
 This is not a soft squishy cake with thick frosting.
 It’s more dense.
 I’ve never had a German complain, but they usually eat it with a cup of coffee.

 PS.
 If you take a thermos of coffee to the zoo to have with cake everyone will be wildly jealous of you)